Best Superfoods for Energy and Immunity

 Understanding Nutrient Density

-A superfood is simply a food that delivers exceptional nutritional value relative to its calorie content.
-Instead of eating 500 calories of processed food that leaves you hungry and foggy, superfoods deliver vitamins, minerals, antioxidants, and phytonutrients that your body can actually use.
+A superfood is simply a food delivering exceptional nutritional value relative to its calorie content.
+Instead of eating 500 calories of processed food leaving you hungry and foggy, superfoods deliver vitamins, minerals, antioxidants, and phytonutrients your body can actually use.
 These nutrients support immune function, reduce inflammation, stabilize energy, and protect your cells from oxidative damage.
 The best superfoods are accessible, affordable, and easy to incorporate into everyday meals.

-The superfoods that deserve your attention are those that offer multiple benefits—supporting immunity, reducing inflammation, boosting energy, and improving digestion simultaneously.
-These are foods your great-grandparents probably ate regularly and that are now being validated by modern research.
+The superfoods deserving your attention offer multiple benefits—supporting immunity, reducing inflammation, boosting energy, and improving digestion simultaneously.
+These are foods your great-grandparents probably ate regularly and now being validated by modern research.

 Top Superfoods for Energy and Immunity

-Starting with berries: blueberries, raspberries, blackberries, and strawberries are packed with antioxidants called anthocyanins that protect your cells from damage and reduce inflammation.
+Starting with berries: blueberries, raspberries, blackberries, and strawberries are packed with antioxidants called anthocyanins protecting your cells from damage and reducing inflammation.
 They're also rich in vitamin C, fiber, and polyphenols.
 A handful of berries provides immediate energy without blood sugar crashes and supports immune function.
 Fresh or frozen both work equally well.

 Fatty fish like salmon, mackerel, and sardines are rich in omega-3 fatty acids, which reduce inflammation throughout your body and support brain function and mood.
 The anti-inflammatory effects of omega-3s reduce joint pain, improve cardiovascular health, and strengthen immunity.
 These fish are also excellent sources of vitamin D and selenium, nutrients many people lack.